IIHF Women's World Championship

-The IIHF World Women's Championship, officially the IIHF Ice Hockey Women's World Championship, is the premier international tournament in women's ice hockey.
+The IIHF Women's World Championship is the premier international women's tournament in ice hockey.
 It is governed by the International Ice Hockey Federation (IIHF).

 The official world competition was first held in 1990, with four more championships held in the 90s.
 From 1989 to 1996, and in years that there was no world tournament held, there were European Championships and in 1995 and 1996 a Pacific Rim Championship.
 From the first Olympic Women's Ice Hockey Tournament in 1998 onward, the Olympic tournament was played instead of the IIHF Championships.
 Afterwards, the IIHF decided to hold Women's Championships in Olympic years, starting in 2014, but not at the top level.
-In September 2021, it was announced that the top division will also play during Olympic years.
+In September 2021, it was announced that the top division will also play during Olympic years and in August–September.

 Canada and the United States have dominated the Championship since its inception.
-Canada won gold at the first eight consecutive tournaments and the United States has won gold at nine of the last eleven tournaments.
+Canada won gold at the first eight consecutive tournaments and the United States has won gold at eleven of the last sixteen tournaments.
 Both national teams placed either first or second every tournament until Canada's streak was broken at the 2019 Championship.
-Finland is the third most successful World Championship team, having won thirteen bronze medals and one silver medal – achieved after breaking the Canadian gold-silver streak.
-Four other teams have medalled at a Women's World Championship: Russia, winning three bronze medals; Sweden, winning two; and Switzerland and Czechia, each winning one.
+Finland is the third most successful World Championship team, having won fifteen bronze medals and one silver medal – achieved after breaking the Canadian gold-silver streak.
+Four other teams have medalled at a Women's World Championship: Russia, winning three bronze medals; Czech Republic and Sweden, each winning two; and Switzerland, winning one.